csrichardkim/csrichardkim.github.io/essays/difficulty.md

 It's amazing to see how bits of pieces, whether from languages or concepts, ties into each other.
 This is what makes computer science so interesting and I can't wait to see how we can further incoorperate our knowledge into using typescript, and more.

 ## Note on AI
-I prompted Claude with typed answers to the essay's questions, and asked it to format my paragraphs into an essay.
+I prompted Claude with my own typed answers to the essay's questions, and asked it to format my paragraphs into an essay.
 It provided the structure and additional grammatical checks.
-Some sentences are incoorperated into the final work.
 Mahalo.